Hate Crime and Public Order (Scotland) Act 2021: Reaction

-The bill has received much criticism even before its passage.
+The bill had received much criticism even before its passage.

 The Scottish Police Federation commented on the bill:

 We are firmly of the view this proposed legislation would see officers policing speech and would devastate the legitimacy of the police in the eyes of the public.
 That can never be an acceptable outcome – and we should never forget that the police in Scotland police only with the consent of the people.
 Police officers are all too aware that there are individuals in society who believe that to feel insulted or offended is a police matter.
 The Bill would move even further from policing and criminalising of deeds and acts to the potential policing of what people think or feel, as well as the criminalisation of what is said in private.

 Upon implementation on 1 April 2024, the act was met with criticism from high-profile celebrities such as J. K. Rowling and Elon Musk.
 Both are concerned over its impact on freedom of speech.
 The Scottish Police Federation expected numerous complaints over social media.

-Opponents of the act have claimed Scottish First Minister Humza Yousef, who introduced the law to the Scottish Parliament, violated the act himself when he made an "anti-white" speech before the Scottish Parliament in 2020.
+Opponents of the act have claimed Scottish First Minister Humza Yousaf, who introduced the law to the Scottish Parliament, violated the act himself when he made an "anti-white" speech before the Scottish Parliament in 2020.
 Police Scotland received more than 1,000 reports about Yousaf in the first week the act was in effect, but said in a statement that no violation of the act had occurred.
 Police Scotland were required to record the speech as a "non-criminal hate incident", however, in which Yousaf would be named.
 In a HARDTalk interview, Yousaf claimed "I've not seen anybody who's described [the speech] that way that isn't, frankly, part of the far-right".
 Siobhian Brown said: "I think there has been a lot of misinformation" surrounding the policies of the act.